The GDI Administration

 Adrienne Brovero, University of Mary Washington

 Adrienne debated for Wake Forest in the 90s, winning multiple national tournaments and reaching the semi-finals of the National Debate Tournament twice.
 She and her partner were also awarded the prestigious Rex Copeland Award as the top-ranked team during the regular season.
 Since then, Adrienne has coached at Wake, Michigan, Northwestern, Richmond, and is now the debate coach at the University of Mary Washington in Virginia.
-In her 17 years of coaching, her teams have won nearly every tournament on the national circuit, including four National Debate Tournament championships.
-In the last couple of years, her UMW squad has reached the quarters or better at several national and regional tournaments, including Harvard, Kentucky, Wake, USC, Northwestern, the American Debate Association Nationals, and the National Debate Tournament.
-Adrienne has taught at debate institutes since 1992, including the Fast Track and the Policy Project programs at Wake Forest, the Michigan National Debate Institute, the Iowa National Summer Institute, the Coon Hardy and Zarefsky Scholars programs at Northwestern, the Capitol Classic Debate Institute, and the Gonzaga Debate Institute.
+In over 25 years of coaching, her teams have won nearly every tournament on the national circuit, including four National Debate Tournament championships and multiple American Debate Association National Championships.
+In 2020, Adrienne was ranked in the Top Ten Coaches of the Decade and was named the top Outstanding Judge of the Decade.
+Adrienne has taught at multiple debate institutes since 1992, including Wake, Michigan, Iowa, Northwestern, and Capitol Debate, and for the past decade, she has been excited to work with the great students each summer at the GDI.

 Dan Lingel.
 Dallas Jesuit Preparatory School